omegaml/omegaml/docs/source/admin/design.rst

 -----------------

 Note that the open source `omega|ml Core` does not implement any security by default.
-The omega|ml Enterprise Edition however addresses all security concerns:
+The omega|ml Commercial Edition however addresses all security concerns:

 * **user authentication**.
 Users authenticate to REST endpoints by username + Apikey.
 Communication is protected by HTTPS.